rialele/sentiment-analysis-indian-financial-market/README.md

 #### Obejctive:
 The purpose of the work was to analyze how a negative or positive statement could influence the position of a company in Indian financial markets.
 #### Dataset:
-A dataset of around 25000 tweets was scrapped using the Tweepy library following by data cleaning using Regex.
+A dataset of around 25000 tweets was scrapped using the Tweepy library followed by data cleaning using Regex.
 #### Pre-processing:
 The data was then allotted a positive or negative sentiment using the flair package.
 Finally, using the tensor flow package, the data was tokenized and applied to the proposed GRU model.
 #### Evaluation Metrics: